TristaCao/into_inclusivecoref/README.md

-# into_inclusivecoref
+# Toward Gender-Inclusive Coreference Resolution

 Coreference resolution is a task of determining which textual references resolve tot he same real-world entity—requires making inferences about those entities, especially when those entities are people.
-In order to analyze what sort of gender biases exist in coreference resolution systems and crowd-worker judgments and move towards gender-inclusive coreference systems, we created twodatasets:  MAP and GICoref.
+In order to analyze what sort of gender biases exist in coreference resolution systems and crowd-worker judgments and move towards gender-inclusive coreference systems, we created twodatasets:  **MAP** and **GICoref**.

 More details are available in [our paper](https://www.aclweb.org/anthology/2020.acl-main.418.pdf).
 If you use these datasets, please acknowledge it by citing the original paper:

 ```
 @inproceedings{cao2019toward,